inferadb/control/docs/authentication.md

 **How It Works**:

-1. Delete client certificate from Management API database
+1. Delete client certificate from Control database
 2. Remove certificate from JWKS endpoint response
 3. Server API cache expires (max 5 minutes)
 4. New token requests with this certificate fail